 You may notice that I add a few crushed red chile flakes to the recipe.
 I like the faint sense of heat and the added depth it gives to the sauce.
 Some may argue that it is not traditional to put red pepper flakes in spaghetti.
 Then call it Bob's Spaghetti Sauce.
 The point of this site is to get away from the constraints of cooking nomenclature and explore what you like.
 So whether you call it spaghetti sauce, tomato sauce or Peepaw's sauce, all that matters is that you like it.
 Don't get so hung up on the "traditional" or "real" or "authentic" labels that you forget why you are doing this.

 So give it a try, let us know what you think, and share your variations with our readers.
 It will be appreciated.
 Enjoy!

-- Select your favorite tomatoes.
-The ones shown below are not DOP certified San Marzanos but rather a tomato of the same type as those grown in San Marzano that are grown in the US.
-If you can’t get DOP certified tomatoes these would be a great second choice.
+3. Select your favorite tomatoes.
+The ones shown below are not DOP certified San Marzanos or San Marzano tomatoes at all, but rather a plum tomato grown in the US.
 I like using a can of whole tomatoes added to the crushed tomatoes because I think the flavor is a little cleaner than the crushed tomatoes but the crushed add body to the sauce.
 You can certainly use all crushed if you prefer.
 Add the tomatoes to the pot.
 Rinse the cans with a little bit of water to get all the tomato out.
 The cans should be no more than 1/4 full after the rinsing.
 And add the rinsing water to the pot.